 C++ Modifying Sequence Operations Example

-Let us take an example to demonstrate the modifying sequence operations in C++.
+Let's consider an example to showcase the manipulation of sequence operations in C++.

 Example